 Conversely, if you only want to roast a chicken, or bake a couple of loaves of bread or focaccia, you can cut back on your firing time.
 Just bring your brick oven up to heat (30-45 minutes), and quickly let the temperature settle.
 You will burn less wood, and your wood fired oven will be ready sooner — though it will give up its heat more quickly and not cook as long (there’s nothing worse than pink chicken).

-Remember that in Medieval times, the heat in a communal brick oven was valuable, and the locals would have to pay the Lord for use of a hot oven.
+In Medieval times, the heat in a communal brick oven was valuable, and the locals would have to pay the Lord for use of a hot oven.
 In many rural communities to this day, bakeries throw open their wood fired ovens so that locals can bake their bread, or their Paella, using retained heat.
+Today communities around the country are hosting Pizza Parties and “Bring Your Own Baking”-style potlucks as a way to build friendships and strengthen neighborhoods.

-Enjoy your pizza oven and the wonderful food it can bake.
+Enjoy your pizza oven and all of the various and wonderful food it can bake!

 Here are some guidelines for various dishes and their recommended temperatures: